 Keep your shower under 5 minutes.
 The average shower time is 8 minutes.
 Cutting your shower time by 3 minutes saves 7.5 gallons of water for every shower you take (1.5 gallons/minute).
 For those of you who shower every day like me, this saves you 225 gallons of water every month!

-There are other tips to save water like being mindful of your faucet, but these are easy to implement and significantly cut down your water consumption, leaving more water in our rivers.
+There are other tips to save water, but these are easy to implement and significantly cut down your water consumption, leaving more water in our rivers.